-These options define the orientations used by the Default View commands.

-Select Iso View menu Designates which axis is vertical in isometric view.
+- Select Iso View Menu Designates which axis is vertical in isometric view.
 Choose: OZ, OX, or OY.
-The vertical axis is used as the main axis for isometric view.

-View Orientation Sets the orientation for Iso View.
+The vertical axis is used as the main axis for isometric view. - View Orientation Sets the orientation for Iso View.
 The menu choices appear as graphical representations of the relative positions of the x, y, and z axes for the selected Iso View.
 Note: The Select Iso View options affect the six default views listed in the lower area of the Views Management preferences.
-The View Orientation setting affects only isometric view.

-View Name Assigns a custom name to the Iso view (optional).
-The custom name appears as a tool tip for the Iso button kin the Default Views toolbar.
+The View Orientation setting affects only isometric view. - View Name Assigns a custom name to the Iso view (optional).
+The custom name appears as a tool tip for the Iso button 🔯 in the Default Views toolbar.
 If the text field is blank, the default tool tip appears.